appwrite/demos-for-angular/file-upload-example/README.md

   }
 ```

-To get a download link we'll need the `fileId` and this will return a simple string that we can bind to an `a` tag `href` property.
+To get a download link, we'll need the `fileId` and this will return a simple string that we can bind to an `a` tag `href` property.

 ### Closing words